Cebu Pacific: Further growth and re-branding (2012–2020)

 The entry of the Airbus A330 in 2013 coincided with the launching of Cebu Pacific's low-cost, long-haul international flights.

 Cebu Pacific continued its network expansion in the 2010s.
 Continuing its regional expansion, it launched flights to Siem Reap and Xiamen in 2012.
 Domestically, it opened two local bases in Kalibo and Iloilo.
 It also expanded its Japanese operations, launching flights to Tokyo and Nagoya in March 2014, followed by Fukuoka in December 2015.

 After taking delivery of its first two Airbus A330-300s, Cebu Pacific commenced international long-haul flights on October 7, 2013, to Dubai.
 Between 2014 and 2015, it launched flights to more destinations in the Middle East, including Kuwait City, Doha, Dammam, and Riyadh.
 It also launched flights to Sydney—its first destination in Australia—followed by Melbourne in 2018.
 All Middle Eastern destinations, except Dubai, were terminated in 2017.

 On December 29, 2014, Cebu Pacific was fined following the numerous flight cancellations and delays during the December 2014 Christmas peak season.

 On January 8, 2015, the airline flew its 100 millionth passenger.
 On June 1, Cebu Pacific revealed its new logo that represents the colors of the Philippines and also symbolizes as an evolution of a low-cost pioneer.
 The airline received its first Airbus A320 painted in the new livery on January 22, 2016.
+An Airbus A320-200 (RP-C4101) was the last remaining aircraft that had the 2005 livery until it was returned to its lessor due to the expiration of its lease in September 2026.

 In March 2016, Cebu Pacific launched flights to Guam, making it the first and only destination in the United States.
 This route was suspended in December 2019, along with Siem Reap.

 On October 20, 2017, Cebu Pacific opened Laguindingan Airport as its seventh base.
 On the same day, it flew its 150 millionth passenger to Cagayan de Oro.
 In 2018, Cebgo, Cebu Pacific's regional subsidiary, launched flights to Basco, Batanes.